kkestell/cerulean/README.md

 #### Specifying an Alternate Key

-The `form` method takes an optional keyword argument, `key`.
-This allows you to grab just a piece of your JSON payload for binding to the form object.
+The `form` method supports targeting a specific key in the request JSON for form binding.

 ##### JSON